GNOME/glib/docs/reference/gio/overview.md

   purposes.
 The GFileMonitor implementation for local files that is included in GIO on Linux has the name "inotify", others that are built are built as modules (depending on the platform) are called "fam" and "fen".
-The special value help can be used to print a list of available implementations to standard output.
+The special value "help" can be used to print a list of available implementations to standard output.
 - `GIO_USE_VOLUME_MONITOR`.
 This variable can be set to the name of a GVolumeMonitor implementation to override the default for debugging purposes.
 The GVolumeMonitor implementation for local files that is included in GIO has the name "unix", the udisks2-based implementation in the gvfs module has the name "udisks2".
+The special value "help" can be used to print a list of available implementations to standard output.
+- `GIO_USE_MEMORY_MONITOR`.
+This variable can be set to the name of a GMemoryMonitory implementation to override the default for debugging purposes.
+The available implementations included in GIO have the names "dbus", "portal" and "win32".
+The special value "help" can be used to print a list of available implementations to standard output.
+- `GIO_USE_NETWORK_MONITOR`.
+This variable can be set to the name of a GNetworkMonitor implementation to override the default for debugging purposes.
+The available implementations included in GIO have the names "netlink", "networkmanager" and "portal".
+The special value "help" can be used to print a list of available implementations to standard output.
-The special value help can be used to print a list of available implementations to standard output.
+- `GIO_USE_POWER_PROFILE_MONITOR`.
+This variable can be set to the name of a GPowerProfileMonitor implementation to override the default for debugging purposes.
+The available implementations included in GIO have the names "dbus" and "portal".
+The special value "help" can be used to print a list of available implementations to standard output.
 - `GIO_USE_TLS`.
 This variable can be set to the name of a GTlsBackend implementation to override the default for debugging purposes.
 GIO does not include a GTlsBackend implementation, the gnutls-based implementation in the glib-networking module has the name "gnutls".
-The special value help can be used to print a list of available implementations to standard output.
+The special value "help" can be used to print a list of available implementations to standard output.
 - `GIO_USE_PORTALS`.
 This variable can be set to override detection of portals and force them to be used to provide various bits of GIO functionality, for